mariusbanea/students-booking-system-server/readme.md

 As a school manager<br/>
 I want to search for a student by phone number (partial or complete)<br/>
-so that I can quickly access a customer's student when they call about their student.<br/>
+so that I can quickly access a student's details when they call about their course.<br/>

 #### Acceptance Criteria

 1. The `/search` page will
-   - Display a search box `<input name="mobile_number" />` that displays the placeholder text: "Enter a customer's phone number"
+   - Display a search box `<input name="mobile_number" />` that displays the placeholder text: "Enter a student's phone number"
    - Display a "Find" button next to the search box.
    - Clicking on the "Find" button will submit a request to the server (e.g. GET `/students?mobile_phone=555-1212`).
      - then the system will look for the student(s) in the database and display all matched records on the `/search` page using the same students list component as the `/dashboard` page.